cs4241-22a/a2-shortstack/README.md

 1. Names of those in study: Camacho, Zhu
 2. Problems wiith Design: Color scheme was very vibrant, perhaps a little too vibrant.
 3. Surprising Comments: They liked it a lot, the feature and overall function.
-4. Feedback Results: Change the background color to something more normal, not Christmas colors.
+4. Feedback Results: Change the background color to something more normal, it's all blue